zachtheyek/Core-Fragmentation/README.md

 ![](fig/img_03.png)
 ![](fig/img_04.png)

-The full set of outputs are in `fig/detected_sources.pdf`.
-The analysis of our results has unfortunately been backlogged indefinitely.
+The full set of outputs are available in `fig/detected_sources.pdf`.

+Unfortunately, the analysis of our results has been backlogged indefinitely.
+Hence, our contributions conclude here.